What Should We Make Of Trump's Speech Patterns — And Our Responses To Them?

 Not everyone uses those two words with the same intent, of course.
 But does Wayne have a point?
 Are we all, as he puts it, "trafficking in the discourse of [Trump's] choosing"?

 The work of linguist and cognitive scientist George Lakoff suggests the answer could be yes.
 In a 2016 essay written when Trump was still a presidential candidate, Lakoff fascinatingly looks at Trump's use of repetition and other linguistic strategies as intentional manipulation of his audience.
-But in the section most relevant here (see the section "Biconceptuals"), Lakoff explains why the language we, as citizens, adopt is a significant factor in affecting our perspectives — and more, besides:
+But in the section most relevant here ("Biconceptuals"), Lakoff explains why the language we, as citizens, adopt is a significant factor in affecting our perspectives — and more, besides.

 "Language that fits that worldview activates that worldview, strengthening it, while turning off the other worldview and weakening it.
 The more Trump's views are discussed in the media, the more they are activated and the stronger they get, both in the minds of hardcore conservatives and in the minds of moderate progressives.

-Note: An earlier version of this story misspelled Joanne Scheibman's last name as Schiebman.